-- (a) Lost property. - (b) Misdemeanor thefts of property, other than firearms or materials that threaten public safety, when there is no suspect information or serial number or ability to trace the item. - 1.
-Misdemeanor thefts of cellular telephones may be reported even though they have a serial number. - (c) Misdemeanor vandalism with no suspect information and no hate crime implications. - (d) Vehicle burglaries with no suspect information or evidence. - (e) Stolen vehicle attempts with no suspect information or evidence. - (f) Annoying telephone calls with no suspect information. - (g) Identity theft without an identifiable suspect. - (h) Online or email fraud solicitations without an identifiable suspect and if the financial loss classifies the crime as a misdemeanor. - (i) Hit-and-run vehicle collisions with no suspect or suspect vehicle. - (j) Supplemental property lists.
+- (a) Lost property. - (b) Misdemeanor thefts of property, other than firearms or materials that threaten public safety, when there is no suspect information or serial number or ability to trace the item. - (a) Misdemeanor thefts of cellular telephones may be reported even though they have a serial number. - (b) Misdemeanor shoplifting reports that are delayed by more than 15 minutes, the suspect is not known, and there is no evidence beyond video footage or photographs of the incident. - (c) Misdemeanor vandalism with no suspect information and no hate crime implications. - (d) Vehicle burglaries with no suspect information or evidence. - (e) Stolen vehicle attempts with no suspect information or evidence. - (f) Annoying telephone calls with no suspect information. - (g) Identity theft without an identifiable suspect. - (h) Online or email fraud solicitations without an identifiable suspect and if the financial loss classifies the crime as a misdemeanor. - (i) Hit-and-run vehicle collisions with no suspect or suspect vehicle. - (j) Supplemental property lists.